wenliwen64/datafrenzy/content/pages/lifemag.md

 * 2016-03-27: Add code to normalize our feature data; how to organize the categorical data in svm application, normalization, like embark location in Titanic(1, 2, 3 for south ampton, ...)?

 * 2016-04-04: Furbished my resume for two versions(quant/SE/DS).

+* 2016-05-20: [blog](http://coolshell.cn/articles/12052.html); Backtracing(videos); On wechat, I saved a bookmark which tells about howto improve your python step by step.